-- 3 February 2010, the share capital of Invalda, AB was increased till EUR 14.96 million after conversion of EUR 14.48 million bonds. - 30 March 2012 the share capital of Invalda, AB was increased by EUR 1.7 million till EUR 16.67 million after conversion of EUR 2.15 million and EUR 7.24 million convertible bonds. - On 6 August 2012 the share capital of Invalda, AB was decreased till EUR 15 million.
+- 30 March 2012 the share capital of Invalda, AB was increased by EUR 1.7 million till EUR 16.67 million after conversion of EUR 2.15 million and EUR 7.24 million convertible bonds. - On 6 August 2012 the share capital of Invalda, AB was decreased till EUR 15 million.
 The authorised capital of Invalda, AB decreased due to cancelling of own shares acquired by the company. - The amended Articles of Association of Invalda, AB were registered with the Register of Legal Entities on 31 May 2013.
 The Articles of Association were amended due to split-off of the company and stated a new name of the company public joint-stock company Invalda LT as well as a reduced authorized capital due to the split-off procedure.
-The authorised capital of Invalda LT, AB was EUR 7.19 million. - The amended Articles of Association of Invalda LT, AB were registered with the Register of Legal Entities on 29 April 2014.
+The authorised capital of Invalda LT, AB was EUR 7.19 million.

+- The amended Articles of Association of Invalda LT, AB were registered with the Register of Legal Entities on 29 April 2014.
 The Articles of Association were amended due to split-off of the company.
 After the completion of the split-off of Invalda LT, the authorised capital was EUR 3.44 million and was divided into 11,865,993 ordinary registered shares. - The amended Articles of Association were registered with the Register of Legal Entities on 11 May 2015.
 According to amended Articles of Association the name of the company was changed into Invalda INVL, AB.
 The authorised capital was recounted into EUR and made EUR 3,441,137.97.
-It was divided into 11,865,993 ordinary registered shares with nominal value EUR 0.29 each.

-- On 23 May 2019 a new edition of the Articles of Association of Invalda INVL was registered in the Register of Legal Entities.
+It was divided into 11,865,993 ordinary registered shares with nominal value EUR 0.29 each. - On 23 May 2019 a new edition of the Articles of Association of Invalda INVL was registered in the Register of Legal Entities.
 The Articles of Association were amended by increasing the authorized capital up to EUR 3,456,480.71 in order to realize the stock options granted to the employees of Invalda INVL Group in 2016. - On 8 June 2021, a new edition of the Articles of Association of Invalda INVL was registered in the Register of Legal Entities.
 Invalda INVL increased its share capital to EUR 3,473,786.17 by issuing 59,674 new ordinary registered shares.
-The newly issued shares were acquired by the employees of Invalda INVL Group exercising the stock options granted to them in 2018.
+The newly issued shares were acquired by the employees of Invalda INVL Group exercising the stock options granted to them in 2018. - On 11 May 2022, a new wording of the Articles of Association of Invalda INVL AB was registered in the Register of Legal Entities.
+This draft of the company's Articles of Association was approved by the shareholders at the Ordinary General Meeting of Shareholders held on 30 April 2022.
+Invalda INVL increased its share capital to EUR 3,493,935.08 by issuing 69,479 new ordinary registered shares.
+The newly issued shares were subscribed by the employees of Invalda INVL Group exercising the stock options granted to them in 2019.

-ype of hares Number of shares, units Total number of votes granted by all issued shares, units Number of votes calculating the quorum of the General Meeting of Shareholders Nominal value, EUR Total nominal value, EUR Portion of the authorised capital, % inary stered res 11,978,573 11,978,573 11,749,032 0.29 3,473,786.17 100 according to Article 27 (4) of the Law on Companies' in determining the quorum of the General Meeting of Shareholders, it is considered that the acquired own shares do not grant voting rights.
+Type of shares Number of shares, units Total number of votes granted by all issued shares, units Number of votes calculating the quorum of the General Meeting of Shareholders Nominal value, EUR Total nominal value, EUR Portion of the authorised capital, % Ordinary registered shares 12,048,052 12,048,052 11,818,511 0.29 3,493,935.08 100 according to Article 27 (4) of the Law on Companies' in determining the quorum of the General Meeting of Shareholders, it is considered that the acquired own shares do not grant voting rights.

 7.2.
-STRUCTURE OF THE AUTHORIZED CAPITAL AS OF 31 DECEMBER 2021
+STRUCTURE OF THE AUTHORIZED CAPITAL AS OF 31 DECEMBER 2022